Gamershy/sirabot-2.0/README.md

 to make it easier to find and modify parts of the application.

 ### Application data: `/app`
-The application data will contain all of the bot's configuration and initializer files.
-These files contain the initial setup that the bot will go through every time it is started up, and the configuration that will be used for setting up the application data.
+The application data will contain all the bot's configuration and initializer files.
+These files contain the initial setup that the bot will go through every time it is started up, and the configuration that will be used for setting up the bot's application data.

 - `/config` - The configuration data used during initial start-up and during the bot's life.
 Can be reloaded by anyone with a high enough permission